Hand Built Pottery with De Nada Ceramics

 Out of stock

-In this beginners hand-building workshop, you will have the chance to get your hands dirty and make a range of small ceramic pieces.
+In this beginners hand-building workshop, you will have the chance to get your hands dirty and make a range of small ceramic pieces including pinch pots and cups.

 Your finished pieces will be fired and glazed for you and will be returned to Sunday Night Club for you to collect.